notkatsuu/Konway/readme.md

    ```bash
    make
    ```
-3. The executable will be located in the `project` folder.
+3. The executable will be located in the repository folder.

 ### Running the Program
 To run the program: